-It's totally possible I'm the only one who thought this was narmish, but Lloyd's exclamation "Don't even start spewing the word, "justice"!
+- It's totally possible I'm the only one who thought this was narmish, but Lloyd's exclamation "Don't even start spewing the word, "justice"!
 I hate that word!" was more than a little mood-ruining.
 Taken out of context it can easily be used to portray Lloyd as a super criminal.

-More wonderful battle Narm.
+- More wonderful battle Narm.
 The characters all take their battles - including their opening battle quotes - very seriously...but apparently the artists who designed the monsters didn't get that memo.
-So you'll have Kratos commanding, "don't let up!" or "we must give them no quarter!" while facing a pair of ladybugs.
+So you'll have Kratos commanding, "Don't let up!" or "Give them no quarter!" while facing a pair of ladybugs.